On Freedom’s Trail in South Africa: A Personal Journey to Places Shaping the Rainbow Nation

 Travel tip: Travel to South Africa has never been easier thanks to expanded air service from the United States.
 South African Airways offers daily flights to Johannesburg with connecting service to Cape Town from New York and Washington, while Delta offers daily non-stop service from Atlanta to Johannesburg.
 For more information on South Africa, visit www.southafrica.net.

-Ian Fitzpatrick is the co-founder of World Footprints Media.
-He is a passionate Baltimore Ravens and Orioles fan and loves traveling to see the teams play across the U.S. Interesting architecture, airlines and great tasting crab cakes excite him, but not necessarily in that order.
-A “recovering attorney”, he enjoys leaving the concrete jungle behind to explore the world with his wife and co-host, Tonya.
+Ian Fitzpatrick is the co-founder of World Footprints.
+He is an aviation enthusiast and passionate Baltimore Ravens and Orioles fan.
+He loves traveling to see the teams play across the U.S. including the Michigan Wolverines.
+Unique architecture and great tasting crab cakes excite him, but not necessarily in that order.
+A “recovering attorney”, he enjoys leaving the concrete jungle behind to explore the world with his wife and co-host, Tonya (a Michigan State Spartan).